 A typical Maltese Gaming Corporate Structure would consist of shareholders of the Malta Holding Company ideally being non-residents¸ but not necessarily.

-The Malta Holding Company would own Malta operating companies who would offer online gaming services.
-Finally the Back Office Services Company would provide services to other operating companies within the group (mainly for VAT purposes).
-Application forms required to apply for any of the above mentioned licenses can be provided upon request.
+The Malta Holding Company would own Malta operating companies that would offer online gaming services.
+Finally, the Back Office Services Company would provide services to other operating companies within the group (mainly for VAT purposes).
+Application forms required to apply for any of the above-mentioned licenses can be provided upon request.

 Basically Malta offers the following four classes of licenses:

 Class 2: Online betting office license or an online betting exchange office license

 Class 3: License to promote and abet gaming from Malta (includes betting exchanges & poker operations)

 Class 4: License to host and manage online gaming operators, excluding licensee himself

 Most importantly is that as of June 2011, the application process has been harmonized into a singular stage and all applicants can submit all the required information at one go.